odomlab2/sci-rocket/docs/index.md

 ## Pre-requirements

+> There is currently no LSF support yet in latest snakemake (v8).
+For LSF clusters (e.g. DKFZ), we recommend using snakemake v7.32.4 instead.

 1. A conda system, e.g., [conda](https://docs.conda.io/en/latest/), [mamba](https://mamba.readthedocs.io/en/latest/) or [micromamba](https://micromamba.readthedocs.io/en/latest/)
-2. Snakemake (v7.32.4) and a cluster-specific Snakemake configuration for batch-job submission (see instructions below).
+2. Snakemake and a cluster-specific Snakemake configuration for batch-job submission (see instructions below).
       * E.g., [LSF](https://github.com/Snakemake-Profiles/lsf) or [SLURM](https://github.com/Snakemake-Profiles/slurm)

 We make use of pre-defined environment(s) which houses all software dependencies (`workflow/envs/`).
 These are installed automatically by Snakemake when running the workflow (`--use-conda`).